souravrane/hikari-beam/README.md

 - **Tailwind CSS** for styling
 - **TypeScript** for type safety

-## 📞 Support
+## Support

 If you encounter any issues or have questions:

 1. Check the [Issues](https://github.com/souravrane/hikari-beam/issues) page
-2. Review the `TESTING.md` file for troubleshooting
-3. Create a new issue with detailed information
+2. Create a new issue with detailed information

-## 🔮 Future Enhancements

-See `FUTURE_ENHANCEMENTS.md` for planned features and improvements.

 ---